-[1] Fuel economy standards are functionally equivalent to CO2 limits, because fuel economy is calculated by measuring the amount of CO2 emitted by a vehicle
+[1] Fuel economy standards are functionally equivalent to CO2 limits, because fuel economy is calculated by measuring the amount of CO2 emitted by a vehicle [2] On track to achieve the target as of the 2003 checkpoint.

-(1) retectionity standards are functionary equivalent to Co2 mints, because rise economy is calculated by areasing the another to Co2 mints of a value of a value of the 2003 checkpoint.
 Industry progress to date has already made a very significant contribution to the EUs overall efforts to address climate change.
 The industry has always said that the agreement represents one of the most challenging CO2 reduction actions within the EU and that it is extremely ambitious, both technically and economically.
 Despite an increasingly adverse environment, Ford and the industry continue to work hard to move toward the 2008 target.